tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Want to increase R-value?
 Use compressed wood insulation

-• Exterior continuous insulation over wall sheathing.
+• Exterior continuous insulation over wall sheathing to reduce thermal bridging.

 • Roof insulation above rafters in log and timber homes.